‘It’s about the 30-second ads’: Biden budget offers a counter to GOP midterm attacks

 “The answer is not to defund our police departments.
 It’s to fund our police, give them all the tools they need,” Biden said.

-Paul Kane, Scott Clement and Marianna Sotomayor contributed to this report.
+Paul Kane and Scott Clement contributed to this report.